 The FBI measure is designed to capture the return to the entire farm business and therefore also includes income from diversified activities on the farm.
-FBI has also been introduced in England, Wales and Northern Ireland and is used as the headline UK farm income measure3.
+FBI is also used in England, Wales and Northern Ireland and is used as the headline UK farm income measure3.